anders/pwgen/README.md

 ## SFPasswordAssistant.h
 This project also includes SFPasswordAssistant.h, which is a reverse-engineered header for Apple's password assistant API (used in Keychain Access.app, etc).
+It should work on Snow Leopard and above.

 To use it simply include `SFPasswordAssistant.h` in your project and link to `SecurityFoundation.framework`.

+## Contributing
+This project is developed at [Bitbucket](https://bitbucket.org/anders/sf-pwgen/) and while there is a GitHub mirror I can't accept pull requests / git changes.
+Patches are fine however.